Class rank

 Class rank is a measure of how a student's performance compares to other students in their class.
 It is commonly also expressed as a percentile.
-For instance, a student may have a GPA better than 750 of their classmates in a graduating class of 800.
+For instance, a student may have a GPA better than 750 of their classmates in a graduating class of 800, which would make their class rank approximately 50 out of 800.

 Use in high schools

 The use of class rank is currently in practice at about less than half of American high schools.
 Large public schools are more likely to rank their students than small private schools.
 Because many admissions officers were frustrated that many applications did not contain a rank, some colleges are using other information provided by high schools, in combination with a student's GPA to estimate a student's class rank.
 Many colleges say that the absence of a class rank forces them to put more weight on standardized test scores.

 Use in college admissions

 Colleges often use class rank as a factor in college admissions, although because of differences in grading standards between schools, admissions officers have begun to attach less weight to this factor, both for granting admission, and for awarding scholarships.
 Class rank is more likely to be used at large schools that are more formulaic in their admissions programs.